Yellow Turban Rebellion: Aftermath and impact

 Although the Han armies emerged victorious, the rebellion caused the destruction of major government buildings, deaths of high-ranking officials, and fragmentation of the dynasty's territory.
 Rebel deaths numbered in the hundreds of thousands, while many non-combatants had been left homeless or destitute by the wars.
-The heavily weakened Han Dynasty was unable to fully govern, distributing its powers to military commanders and local leaders until its complete collapse by 220 CE.
+The heavily weakened Han Dynasty was unable to fully govern, distributing its powers to military commanders and local leaders until its complete collapse by 220 AD.

 After Emperor Ling died in 189, a power struggle between his brother-in-law He Jin and the eunuchs culminated in He Jin's assassination on 22 September 189.
 He Jin's chief ally, Yuan Shao, retaliated by setting the palace on fire and slaughtering the eunuchs.
 The warlord Dong Zhuo gained control over the underage heir, Liu Bian, to legitimize his occupation and ransacking of the capital.
-Dong Zhuo was murdered for his cruelty in 192, allowing the warlord Cao Cao to seize power.
+Dong Zhuo's reign of terror that followed kicked off a series of civil wars and the Three Kingdoms period that lasted for nearly a century.